IDKSAM27/crowd-analyser/README.md

     * Loads the YOLO model in a separate thread to improve application responsiveness.

     * Alarm sound thread with a cooldown timer prevents overlapping alarms.

+* **Visual Representation:**

+    * Usage of Bar and Line graph to visually represent the head count of the crowd per minute (can also implement per hour if needed).

+    * The program counts the total number of people appeared in a minute and save the count in a dictionary, then the count is reset, and the next minute data is captured.

 ## Documentation(detailed)